 Sliding Glass Door Threshold Ramps

-One of the characteristics that virtually all standard sliding glass doors features is a raised u-channel that holds the movable portion of the door horizontally in place as it slides open and closed.
+One of the characteristics that all standard sliding glass doors share is a raised u-channel that holds the movable portion of the door horizontally in place as it slides open and closed.
+Depending on the design, the u-channel can not only be a trip-and-fall hazard or barrier to a wheelchair, but the u-channel can also sustain damage with constant crossing from a wheelchair or scooter.

-To help reduce the trip and fall hazard of the sliding glass door frame, and to comply with building codes, manufacturers often create a rounded or beveled threshold on both sides of the door to reduce the risk of the u-channel becoming an accessibility barrier to those in a wheel chair or scooter, and a trip and fall hazard to all of us.
+To help reduce the trip and fall hazard of the sliding glass door frame and to comply with building codes, manufacturers often create a rounded or beveled threshold on both sides of the door.
+This reduces the risk of the u-channel becoming an accessibility barrier to those in a wheelchair or scooter, and a trip and fall hazard to all of us.

 For most single-family homes, local building codes and inspectors are fairly lax when it comes to drop-offs from a sliding door to an external porch or deck.
 It’s not uncommon to find an outside deck that’s several inches below the frame of a sliding glass door.

 It’s interesting then that the ADA (Americans with Disabilities Act) Accessibility Guidelines are fairly rigorous when it comes to sliding glass door accessibility in commercial and public buildings.
-For example, according to the ADA, sliding door thresholds must not exceed ¾ inch in height on either side for exterior sliding doors, are applicable only for commercial and public properties, they are an important benchmark for safety.
+For example, according to the ADA, sliding door thresholds must not exceed ¾ inch in height on either side for exterior sliding doors.
+That is applicable only for commercial and public properties, as they are an important benchmark for safety.

 Similarly, the International Building Code, an important set of residential and commercial construction standards outside of the United States, recommends a maximum rise of 1/2″ for sliding glass doors.
 The image below provides a good visualization of how both the ADA and IBC consider a rise of less than an inch a serious impediment to someone in a wheel chair or scooter.